tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 ~~~
 :status = 200
-Proxy-Config-Version: 11
+Proxy-Config-Id: 11
 ...
 ~~~

-If the client previously fetched PvD data that included `"version": 10`, it will recognise that a newer configuration is available and SHOULD refresh the PvD Additional Information from `/.well-known/pvd`.
+If the client previously fetched PvD data that included `"configid": 10`, it will recognise that a newer configuration is available and SHOULD refresh the PvD Additional Information from `/.well-known/pvd`.

 # Discovering proxies from network PvDs {#network-proxies}